sejal2807/iot-predictive-maintenance/README.md

 ## Live Demo

-You can see the dashboard in action at: [Your Streamlit Cloud URL]
+You can see the dashboard in action at: https://iot-predictive-maintenance.streamlit.app/

 ## What I Learned